TYPO3/Surf/Documentation/Guide/Index.rst

 Custom tasks in deployment configurations
 -----------------------------------------

-Since a deployment configuration is just a plain PHP file with access to any FLOW3 class it's easy to extend it or program a more complex behavior.
+Since a deployment configuration is just a plain PHP file with access to any Flow class it's easy to extend it or program a more complex behavior.
 But it's even easier to remove tasks or add some simple shell tasks to an existing application template::